pantheon-systems/documentation/style-guide.md

 ## Listing Prerequisites (Before You Begin)

 If there are tasks a user needs to have completed before continuing on with the current task, i.e. installing a module, downloading a Drupal update, add a "Before You Begin" section at the top of the document, following the overview/intro section or table of contents.
-Format “Before You Begin” as a header.
+Use the title “Before You Begin” and format as a header.

 **
 ****Example**: